kruemelro/pi-imgtank/README.md

     rsync -avz files/ /
     exit

-This will install an udev-rule which will automatically call the script `/usr/local/sbin/copy_img` on plugin of a SD-card.
-It will also install two system-services which control the Pibrella-HAT.
+This will install an udev-rule which will automatically start a system-service (`/etc/systemd/system/copy_img2@.services`) on plugin of a SD-card.
+That service in turn will start the script `/usr/local/sbin/copy_img2` which does all the copying.

+The commands above also install two system-services which control the Pibrella-HAT.
 To activate these system-services, run the following commands:

     sudo systemctl enable endofboot.servcie
     sudo systemctl enable hat-pibrella-service

-There are two versions of the copy script: `copy_img` and `copy_img2`.
+Note that there are two versions of the copy script: `copy_img` and `copy_img2`.
-The first version does not change filenames while copying images, **you therefore risk data-loss if you reset the image-numbers within your camera or if you use multiple cameras which use the same naming-scheme!** Make sure that `/etc/udev/rules.d/99-usbcopy.rules` points to the correct script.
+The first version does not change filenames while copying images, **you therefore risk data-loss if you reset the image-numbers within your camera or if you use multiple cameras which use the same naming-scheme!**

+Make sure that `/etc/systemd/system/copy_img2@.services` points to the correct script (the service name is not relevant, you have to change the value of `ExecStart` within that file).

 ### Web access to your images ###